-(1) As reported by the taxing entities.
+&lt;sup>(1) As reported by the taxing entities.
 Per \$100 in taxable assessed value.

-(2) Source: David Taussig & Associates.
-Derived from information presented in Table V-E and VI-A of the Service and Assessment Plan.
-See "APPENDIX B - Service and Assessment Plan" Includes Assessments initially levied for payment of the Bonds and
+&lt;sup>(2) Source: The Assessment Consultant.
+Derived from information presented in Table V-E of the Service and Assessment Plan.
+See "APPENDIX B - Service and Assessment Plan" Includes Assessments initially levied for payment of the Bonds.
+See "SECURITY FOR THE BONDS - Amount of Assessments May be Reduced by TIRZ Annual Credit Amount."
+Preliminary, subject to change.